faranalytics/port_agent/README.md

   operator: 'notStrictEqual'
 }
 Exit code: 1
-Seriously, my thread ID is 1.
+Seriously, the worker's thread ID was 1.
 ```

 ### Run the Example